UTSA vs. San Diego State Frisco Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 UTSA Stats and Trends

+- In UTSA's 13 games this season, it has nine wins against the spread.

-- The Roadrunners have been favored by 2.5 points or more nine times this season and are 5-4 ATS in those games.
+- The Roadrunners have an ATS record of 5-4 in their nine games as a favorite of 2 points or more so far this season.

-- UTSA's games this year have eclipsed the over/under in 53.8% of its opportunities (seven times in 13 games with a set point total).
+- UTSA has gone over the point total in 53.8% of its opportunities this year (seven times in 13 games with a set point total).

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.